paulhager/MIMIC-Clinical-Decision-Making-Framework/README.md

 ## MIMIC CDM Full Information

-For the MIMIC-CDM-Full Information task, executed through **run_full_info.py**, all relevant information required for a diagnosis is provided upfront to the model and only a diagnosis is asked for.
+For the MIMIC-CDM-Full Information task, executed through ```python run_full_info.py```, all relevant information required for a diagnosis is provided upfront to the model and only a diagnosis is asked for.
 This allows us to also control what information we provide the model and explore many aspects of model performance such as robustness.
 The relevant arguments for this task are those from above and additionally:
 - prompt_template: Determines the system instruction or prompt used to ask for an answer.
 Possible values are specified in run_full_info.py
 - order: The order in which information is provided
 - abbreviated: Provide the original, abbreviated text